Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 Slide 13

 The smallest monkey is 50-75 g and up to 30 cm in length.
-Many animals are adapted to life in trees, such as the spider monkey.
-The anteater is one of the largest representatives of the local animal world.
+Many animals are adapted to life in trees, for example, spider monkey.
+The anteater is one of the major representatives local wildlife.

 Slide 14